South African wine: Labelling laws

-South African labelling law focuses largely on geographical origins, falling under the purview of the Wine of Origin legislation.
-Single vineyard designated wine can be produced, provided the vineyard is registered with the government and all grapes used in the production of the wine were grown in that vineyard.
-While the term "estate" no longer qualifies as a designation of geographic origins, wineries can still label "estate wines" provided all the grapes were grown, and the wine was vinified and bottled on the same property.
+South African labelling law focuses primarily on geographical origins and falls within the purview of the Wine of Origin legislation.
+Single vineyard designated wine can be produced, provided the vineyard is registered with the government, and all grapes used in the production of the wine were grown in that vineyard.
+While the term "estate" no longer qualifies as a designation of geographic origin, wineries may still label "estate wines" provided that all grapes were grown.
+The wine was vinified and bottled on the same property.
 The South African Wine & Spirit Board operates a voluntary programme that allows South African wines to be "certified" for quality and accuracy in labelling.
-Under this certification process, vintage dated wine must be composed of at least 85% grapes that were harvested that vintage year.
+Under this certification process, vintage dated wine must be composed of at least 85% grapes that were harvested in that vintage year.
 Varietal wines must also be composed of at least 85% of the listed varietal.
-Blends, such as a Cabernet Sauvignon and Pinotage blend, can have both varietals listed on the label provided the two wines were vinified separately.
-A wine that has been "co-fermented", with both grapes crushed and vinified together such as a Shiraz-Viognier, cannot list both varietals.
+Blends, such as a Cabernet Sauvignon-Pinotage blend, may list both varietals on the label, provided that the two wines were vinified separately.
+A wine that has been "co-fermented", with both grapes crushed and vinified together, such as a Shiraz-Viognier, cannot list both varietals.
 As of 2006, about 35% of Cape wineries participated in this voluntary programme.